maratona-linux/maratona-linux/README.md

 Below it is specified what packages are provided in each repository:

-- maratona-background:
 - maratona-background
+- maratona-firewall
+- maratona-flatpak-common

-- maratona-meta:
+- maratona-kairos
-    - maratona-desktop;
+- maratona-meta
-    - maratona-conflitos;
+    - maratona-desktop
-    - maratona-essential;
+    - maratona-conflitos
-    - maratona-usuario-icpc
+    - maratona-essential
     - maratona-desktop-latam
     - maratona-task-data
-    - maratona-flatpak-common
+- maratona-submission

-- maratona-team-tools:
+- maratona-team-tools
     - maratona-linguagens
     - maratona-linguagens-doc
     - maratona-editores
     - maratona-editores-flatpak
     - maratona-vscode-extensions
     - maratona-kotlin-doc

-- maratona-firewall:
-    - maratona-firewall

-- maratona-submission:
-    - maratona-submission
+- maratona-usuario-icpc